profsmith89/ctps/_sources/chap02.md

 Yes!
 Our input story eventually ends (i.e., our script hits the EOF). {numref}`Figure %s <c02_fig2_ref>` shows that we expect this event to happen while the script is in state `S0`.
 Why?
 What assumption are we making about the input story when this event is a transition from `S0` to the FSM's designated final state, which is labeled `DONE`?

 While you think about this, I'll tell you that the FSM in {numref}`Figure %s <c02_fig2_ref>` is what is formally called a *deterministic finite state machine*.
-By deterministic, we mean that there is at most a single transition out of a state for each possible event.
+Deterministic means that there is at most a single transition out of a state for each possible event.
 State `S1` has two transitions out, but they are labeled with different events.
-There are also *nondeterministic* FSMs, and these allow a single event to label multiple transitions out of a state.
+There are also *nondeterministic* FSMs that allow a single event to label multiple transitions out of a state.
 You'll encounter them if you continue to study computer science.[^fn4]

 ## Error handling in FSMs

-Hopefully by now you have realized that the FSM in {numref}`Figure %s <c02_fig2_ref>` assumes that the input story is *well-formed*, and by this I mean that every piece of dialogue in it starts and ends with a double-quote character.[^fn5] The FSM doesn't have a transition from `S1` on `EOF` because we don't expect our story to end while we are in the middle of a line of dialogue.
+Hopefully by now you have realized that the FSM in {numref}`Figure %s <c02_fig2_ref>` assumes that the input story is *well-formed*, meaning that every piece of dialogue in it starts and ends with a double-quote character.[^fn5] The FSM doesn't have a transition from `S1` on `EOF` because we don't expect our story to end while we are in the middle of a line of dialogue.

 But what if our script is given an input story that isn't well-formed?
 We might want our script to react in some predictable manner.
-We could think about solving this particular issue in the context of our particular FSM, but try for a moment to think about *any unexpected condition in any FSM*.
+We could think about solving this particular issue in the context of our particular FSM, but we could also try for a moment to think about *any unexpected condition in any FSM*.

-The key to doing this is to realize that we can summarize the set of directed arrows in our FSM with a function (technically called a *transition function*) that maps states and input events to states (i.e., given the current state and an input event, this function returns the next state).
+The key is to realize that we can summarize the set of directed arrows in our FSM with a function (technically called a *transition function*) that maps states and input events to states (i.e., given the current state and an input event, this function returns the next state).
 For example, a transition function `f` for our FSM would return `S1` when called with `f(S0,'"')`.

-Using this formulation, an unexpected condition corresponds to a state-event pair for which the transition function is not defined, e.g., `f(S1,EOF)` in our example.
+Using this formulation, an unexpected condition corresponds to a state-event pair for which the transition function is not defined---`f(S1,EOF)` in our example.
 If we want a FSM to react predictably to such a pair, we need to define the transition function's behavior.
 A straightforward solution is to create a new state, which signifies that an unexpected condition (or an error) has occurred, and make it the output of the transition function on that input pair.

 We have only dipped our toes into the deep topic of FSMs.
 You will find that they are a great representation for modeling lots of mechanical, biological, and linguistic systems.
-But enough about the representation, let's use the diagram we've drawn to help us think about the code we want to write.
+But enough about the representation.
+Let's use the diagram we've drawn to help us think about the code we want to write.

 ## Encoding the state information

 When implementing the FSM in {numref}`Figure %s <c02_fig2_ref>`, the first thing to note is that it contains only three states, where the third state (`DONE`) represents the termination of our script.
 This means that our script has only to keep track of which of the first two states (`S0` and `S1`) it is in at any point in time, which we can do with a single *Boolean* variable.

 Let's call this variable `looking_for_open_quote` and define its behavior so that it is `True` when the script is in state `S0` and `False` when the script is in `S1`.
-Then with the frame from `script1.py`, we can write Python code to initialize `looking_for_open_quote` (corresponding to the FSM's start state) and use that variable to separate the work in state `S0` from that in `S1`:[^fn6]
+Then, with the frame from `script1.py`, we can write Python code to initialize `looking_for_open_quote` (corresponding to the FSM's start state) and use that variable to separate the work in state `S0` from that in `S1`:[^fn6]

 ```{code-block} python
 ---